Jenni Fletcher: Celebrating Real-Life and Literary Queens!

 Other Articles

-The Romance Edit: September
+The Romance Edit: December

-Hello and welcome to The Romance Edit, a monthly series where we share exciting information about brand-new books from the authors who’ve written them and our very own Mills & Boon Editors.
-Without further ado, let’s discover more about our new September romances 📖👀 The Duke’s Sister and… Read More
+Welcome to the October issue of The Romance Edit, a monthly series where we share exciting information about brand-new books.
+The twist?
+You get to hear about the books from the authors who’ve written them and their Mills & Boon Editors.
+Without further ado, let’s find out more about our… Read More